‘Bachelor In Paradise’ 2017: Will Corinne Olympios Join Season 4?

 “I don’t think so.
 First of all, I wasn’t even asked yet, so let’s not jump the gun yet, so I don’t know.
 It’s too early to tell right now.”

-Meanwhile, contestants Alexis Waters, Danielle Maltby and Kristina Schulman are open to the idea of joining Bachelor in Paradise.
+Meanwhile, contestants Alexis Waters, Danielle Maltby, and Kristina Schulman are open to the idea of joining Bachelor in Paradise.
 However, Maltby is not making any promises because of her job as a neonatal nurse and Schulman will not rely on the show either just to find that right person for her.
 For Waters, though, she feels like the show is made for her but she will still have to see if she will not find someone before the show starts filming.

 As for the guys, Chad Johnson will surely join the competition once again as the real estate agent himself confirmed it to Wetpaint.